lenelhicksoncftc/boutique/README.markdown

 ### Intro

-Cocoa Boutique is an open source framework that lets you add in-app purchase to your Cocoa applications.
+Cocoa Boutique is an open source framework that lets you add in-app purchase to your Mac Cocoa applications.
 Replacement for Kagi, eSellerate, Golden Braeburn etc

 ### Process